G4brielXavier/TodoTerminal/README.md

 # TSK DOC

-This is a CLI to manage and create your tasks.
+This is a TodoApp or TodoSystem, in Terminal Format, create and manage your day with TodoTerminal, sure, if you have courage.

 prefix: `>`